influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/list.md

 {{< cli/influx-creds-note >}}

-## List all measurement schema of a bucket
+## List all schema of a bucket

 ```sh
 influx bucket-schema list \
   --bucket example-bucket
 ```

-## List a single measurement schema of a bucket and print column information
+## List a single schema of a bucket and print column information
 ```sh
 influx bucket-schema list \
   --bucket example-bucket \